Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Methodology

 \section{Methodology}

-We use v3.1 of the GLASS-ERS NIRCAM images and catalogues from Paper II, which contains 6590 sources.
-After selecting 7 bands of good photometry as noted above we have 5130 sources.
-Applying our RED\_BRIGHT$-$BLUE\_BRIGHT$>1$ selection we have 162 sources\footnote{listed in Supplementary information online} with $ RED\_BRIGHT<27$.
+We use the Stage 1 catalogue and applying our BLUE\_BRIGHT$-$RED\_BRIGHT$>1$ selection we obtain 292 sources with $RED\_BRIGHT<27$.
+Visual inspection of this sample led to the removal of 76 sources that were associated with image artefacts, blending with bright neighbours or chip edges.
+(We note a particularly large cluster of these around a 17$^{\rm th}$ magnitude star.)
+This gives a sample for analysis of 216 sources.

 For these we fit the photometric redshifts and SEDs using the EAZY software \citep{EAZY}, specifically {\tt eazy-py} version 0.5.2.
-Our EAZY fits use the `empirical' template set {\tt eazy\_v1.3.spectra} which include high equivalent width emission line components which have proved important for fitting high-redshift sources \citep{S16}.
+Our EAZY fits use the new template set of \cite{Larson22} which include high equivalent width emission line components which have proved important for fitting high-redshift JWST sources.
+EAZY is a robust and accurate photometric redshift and multi-component SED fitting tool that has been utilised and validated in many deep surveys (e.g. \citealt{S16,Whit11,3DHST}).
+A comparison of EAZY redshifts with spectroscopic redshifts in the GLASS fields \citep[PaperXVI]{PaperXVI} shows good performance with 2\% redshift accuracy, however in our new regime of the faintest JWST objects we approach this with caution.